grafana/grafana/docs/sources/visualizations/histogram-draft.md

 2. **Gauge** - also known as a speedometer; best used when the data had defined boundary limits to warn users when they are falling under the normal range
 3. **Graph** - time charts that display data points over a time axis allowing users to overlap metrics to compare them overtime; easily modified and good for tracking outliers, state changes, or triggers

-This sample query is best represented using a stat if users want to see files they have currently as opposed to overtime (by using a graph).
-A gauge would not be feasible because there is not a defined range.
+This sample query is best represented using a stat if users want to see files they currently have as opposed to over time (which is better shown as a graph).
+A gauge would not be feasible because there is no defined range.

-## **Querying the number of files *smaller* than 1MB**
+## **Query for files *smaller* than 1MB**

 This question addresses the total count of files.